-6.3 - Modality specificity
+5.3 - Modality specificity

-A final worry for the three systems view worth mentioning concerns how the proposed perceptual categorization system interfaces with the different sensory modalities.
-In particular, one might wonder whether there is strictly speaking one system of perceptual categorization, or many, corresponding to most if not all sensory modalities.
+Another issue the three kinds view concerns how perceptual categorization interfaces with the different sensory modalities.
+In particular, one might wonder whether strictly speaking perceptual categorization constitutes a single kind or many distinct systems corresponding to most if not all sensory modalities.
 If the latter, then one might ask whether it makes sense to speak of a single system of perceptual categorization at all.